Buy-to-Let Stamp Duty

 Scotland and Wales

-Scotland charges 8% Additional Dwelling Supplement (ADS) on buy-to-let properties (increased from 6% in December 2024), while Wales uses separate higher residential rates (starting at 5% on additional properties, increased from flat 4% in December 2024).
+Scotland charges 8% Additional Dwelling Supplement (ADS) on buy-to-let properties (increased from 6% in December 2024), while Wales LTT uses separate higher residential rates (starting at 5% on additional properties, increased from flat 4% in December 2024).
 Scotland's ADS is higher than the England/NI 5% surcharge.

 Emma Richardson, MRICS